Nineteen Years Ago — September 1997

 “No, I’ve sold the place years ago, it’s now a hotel.”

 “I do have a very modern villa.
-A lot less trouble to maintain, much less dark and a pain to heat in the winter.”
+A lot less trouble to maintain, much less dark and a easier to heat in the winter.”

 As the car pulled into the airport’s private hangar, I felt a bit of panic overcame me.
 Sure I’d been with the Raven for a few hours, but the moment I’d get on that plane, there was no turning back.
 Grump, who sat on my lap seemed to notice as he licked my fingers.